afthar/namesearchAC/TESTPLAN.md

+# Assignment:

-Develop a test plan for the following user story.
+Develop a test plan for the following user story:
-How would you test this story?
-Specify exactly what steps you would run, and how you would assess success or failure of each test.
-Feel free to comment on the completeness or quality of the acceptance criteria.
-Note any additional information you will need before you can begin testing.

-> As a user, I want to be able to notify another user about a comment I made so that my
+> As a user, I want to be able to notify another user about a comment I made so that my comment get action faster

-comment gets actions faster.
+**Q:** How would you test this story?

+**A: **

+**Q:** Specify exactly what steps you would run.

+**A: **

+**Q:** How you would assess success or failure of each test.

+**A: **

+**Q:** Feel free to comment on the completeness or quality of the acceptance criteria.

+**A: Comments on AC**
+- doesn't specify multi-language support.
+- criterion of active user (session expired or other status indiction and means to test)
+- in #5 "existing functionality" missing reference data -

+- After tapping @ the performance might be compromised due to many active users.
+AC doesn't specify this edge case scenario.
+- User name length

+**Q**: Additional information you will need before you can begin testing.

-## Additional info:
+**A: Additional info:**

 - what is the objective of testing?
 Presumably it is AC but since it is not specified, that could be non-functional AC, ex. security.
 - what platform?
 Browsers?
 - surely beneficial extra background information about the app.
 What is business logic and domain.
 Who is the user?